Migrant worker: Women migrant workers in the informal sector

 The spread of global neoliberalism has contributed to physically displaced people, which translates to displaced workers, worldwide.
 Due to the national and transnational economic push and pull of migration, growing numbers of women migrant workers find themselves employed in the underground and informal sector.
 To be clear, these women tended not to be previously employed in the formal sector, if at all.
 Frequently, the cheap and flexible labor is sought in more developed areas.
 Also, these women migrant workers are often considered an asset to employers who think of these individuals as docile, compliant, and disposable.

 Work found in the informal economy is defined as being outside the legal regulation of the state.
 The underground sector includes nontraditional types of employment: intimate care, street vending, community gardening, food selling, sewing and tailoring, laundry service, water selling, car cleaning, home cleaning, and various kinds of artisan production.
 These positions are frequently precarious and lack the social contracts often found between employee and employer in the formal sector.
 This unofficial economy is often found in locations that are between home and work and combine personal and private spaces.
 Because migrant women workers often occupy the lowest economic positions, this leaves them especially vulnerable to exploitation and dangerous working conditions.
 Incidentally, Guy Standing has termed this kind of vulnerable worker, the Precariat.

 Women are frequently at the bottom of the economic hierarchy from various factors, mainly a lack of opportunity to support themselves and their families and a lack of adequate education.
 Despite the United Nations' Girls Education Initiative, there remains high rates of illiteracy among women in the Global South.
 Commonly, the informal sector is the only place in which geographically-displaced workers can join the economy.
 Thus, women migrant workers perform much of the work found in the informal sector.

 Partly because of complex migration issues, which include the restructuring of gendered and familiar relations, women migrant workers frequently care for children without a local family network.
 The informal sector allows for public and private space to be merged and accommodate their care-taking responsibilities.
 New immigrants are often concerned with leaving children unattended and the informal sector allows for care-taking alongside of economic activities.

-It is important to note that case studies have determined that men and women migrate for similar reasons.
+Case studies have determined that men and women migrate for similar reasons.
 Both leave places in search of better opportunities, most often financially.
 In addition to the financial push, women also migrate to escape oppressive environments and/or abusive spouses.